kaz-utashiro/greple/README.md

     Effect characters are case insensitive, and can be found anywhere and in any order in color spec string.
 Character `;` does nothing and can be used just for readability, like `SD;K/544`.

+    If the special reset symbol `@` is encountered, the index list is reset to empty at that point.
+The reset symbol must be used alone and may not be combined with other characters.

     Example: